mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

 New versions of DKP come pre-bundled with newer versions of CAPI, newer versions of infrastructure providers or new infrastructure providers.
 When using a new version of the DKP CLI, upgrade all of these components first.

-If you are running on more than one management cluster (Kommander cluster), you must upgrade the CAPI Components on each of these clusters.
-Ensure your `dkp` configuration references the management cluster where you want to run the upgrade by setting the KUBECONFIG environment variable [to the appropriate kubeconfig file’s location][kubeconfig].
+<p class="message--warning"><strong>IMPORTANT:</strong> Ensure your `dkp` configuration references the management cluster where you want to run the upgrade by setting the KUBECONFIG environment variable [to the appropriate kubeconfig file’s location][kubeconfig].</p>

 An alternative to initializing the KUBECONFIG environment variable is to use the `--kubeconfig=cluster_name.conf flag`.